andymeneely/project-timber-wolf/rules/RULES.md

 **Insta-transfers**.
 You MAY pick up or drop off loot during the Escape Phase, even during Last Ditch Effort.

-### Busted

-If you are Busted, you are out of gameplay for the rest of this Heist.
-All loot on your character is lost.
-Your Character is now in Jail, and your team may choose to rescue your character in a future heist.
-You as a player still level up (see _Level Up_).
+*Last Ditch Effort example.* Mark the Mastermind has 💡💡💡 and escape is initiated.
+He calculates he needs 7 Escape Moves.
+He uses his 💡💡💡 and now he needs 3 Escape Moves.
+So, for his last ditch effort he rolls his die and gets a 2.
+He's now Busted at the door with the loot, and the heist appears to be lost.
+BUT!
+Sally the Script Kiddie realizes she has 💡💡 and decides to run in and get the loot from Mark.
+She gets the loot, and the heist succeeds.
+Mark is still Busted, however.
+{:.example}

-*Costly abilities example:* SEWER CRAWL is not allowed during Escape, but GREAT IN A PINCH is allowed {:.example}
+*Costly abilities example:* VENT CRAWL is not allowed during Escape, but GREAT IN A PINCH is allowed {:.example}

 <img src="../img/figure_escape.svg" class="img-right"><br>
 *Example of Escape Moves*.
 Blue needs 5 Moves to exit: one to enter the space with a Guard, two to exit the (unsubdued) Guard, and two more moves to reach the Exit.
 Using his last 💡💡, he now needs to roll a 3 or higher to get out.
 Red and Green are Busted.
 {:.example}

+### Busted

+If you are Busted, you are out of gameplay for the rest of this Heist.
+All loot on your character is lost.
+Your Character is now in jail, and your team may choose to rescue this character in a future heist.
+Both you as a player and your character still level up (see _Level Up_).

+## End of a Heist

+**Ideas don't carry over**.
+Leftover 💡 are lost at the end of a heist.

+**Keep a record**.
+No matter what happens, record the outcome!

+**Level Up**.
+At the end of every heist, every player levels up the character they just played (see _Progression_)

 # Campaign

-**Keep a record**.
-No matter what happens, record the outcome on the campaign ledger.
-Each player gets a character sheet as well to record the experience.
+**Your box is your universe.** Every time a new character is built, they must be named and their status tracked on the **Character Sheet**.

+## Named Characters

+A **named character** is a pairing of one character and two skill cards.

+For example, Josh has a character named *Cam* who is a *Tinkerer* with *Assault* and *Smash 'n' Grab*.
+Cam's character class *Shutter Bug* and skill classes are *Hit 'n' Run* and *Smash 'n' Grab*.
+{:.example}

+**Peristent Statuses**.
+A named character's status, such as "Busted", persists between games.
+Individual scenarios may assign statuses to named characters based on the outcome of a heist attempt.

+For following the above example, suppose _Cam_ is Busted at the end of a heist, then anyone who wants to play Cam again must use the Busted status.
+{:.example}

 **Loosely Affiliated**.
 Players may freely come and go from the campaign.
-A player is not limited to always playing their original character.
+A player is not limited to always playing their original named character.
 All heists have 3- and 4-player options.
-You are always welcome to start out new characters.
+You are welcome (encouraged!) to try out new characters.

-**Ideas don't carry over**.
-Leftover 💡 are lost at the end of a heist.

 ## Losing a Heist